Create and manage Smart display campaigns

 This article tells you how to create and manage Smart display campaigns.
 Learn more about Smart display campaigns.

 Before you start

 - Make sure that you’ve set up conversion tracking and that you meet the conversion-based eligibility requirements.
-To set up a Smart display campaign, you need to have gained at least 50 conversions on the Display Network across your standard display campaigns, or at least 100 conversions on the Search Network – in the last 30 days.
+To set up a Smart display campaign, you need to have gained at least 50 conversions on the Display Network across your standard display campaigns, or at least 100 conversions across your search campaigns in the last 30 days.

-- Make sure that you have sufficient daily budget to account for at least 20 times your target CPA bid.
+- Make sure that you have sufficient daily budget to account for at least twice your target CPA bid.

-- Gather your ad's assets such as headlines, descriptions, images and logos.
+- Gather your ad's assets like headlines, descriptions, images and logos.

 Best practices if you already use remarketing:

-- If your existing remarketing is not particularly complex (for instance, it only involves one user list), consider using a Smart display campaign instead of a specific remarketing campaign, since Smart display campaigns include remarketing.
+- If your existing remarketing is fairly simple (for instance, it only involves one user list), consider using a Smart display campaign instead of a specific remarketing campaign, since Smart display campaigns include remarketing.
 You can even link your feed for dynamic remarketing.
 If you already have a feed in your account, it will be linked to the Smart display campaign when you start it.
 Learn more about feeds for responsive ads.

 Select the AdWords experience that you're using.
 Learn more